paulcwhgithub/UCSD-CyberXSecurity/Homework 15/Homework15_README.md

 6. True or False: As a network defender, `Client-Side` validation is preferred over `Server-Side` validation because it's easier to defend against attacks.

    - Explain why you chose the answer that you did.
    - **False.
-Because client-side validation can be manipulated or disabled by the web client.**
+Because access controls are only effective on the server side, where attackers cannot modify control checks and metadata.So Client-side validation can be manipulated or disabled by the web client.**
 ____

 #### Web Application Firewalls